 Yes, this is a vegan food because it comes from the fruit of the cacao tree.

-The fruit of the cacao plant is actually a pod that contains seeds or beans full of chocolate.
+The fruit of the cacao plant is actually a pod that contains cacao beans that are full of chocolate.

-It's only processed chocolate which usually contains milk or milk derivatives that are not allowed on a vegan diet.
+It's milk chocolate and white chocolate that contains milk or milk derivatives that are not allowed on a vegan diet.

 How to Get Rid of Anti-Nutrients that Block Health Benefits of Dark Chocolate

 Even though there are many health benefits of dark chocolate, chocolate is known for having a high amount oxalic acid and this

 acid is known for the ability to create kidney stones.
 Chocolate is also known to contain high amounts of phytic acid as well.
 Both of these anti-nutrients can block important minerals such as calcium and iron.

 However, properly fermenting "organic" cacao beans for a week or two should help to lower these anti-nutrients, so that you can enjoy the many health benefits of chocolate.